dinashouhdy/dina_shouhdy_capstone/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 The homepage will include a log in form that would autheticate a username.
-The user will then be redirected to the item viewer page which will include two lists, the former will show the overall remaining items and the latetr will include user's selected items.
+The user will then be redirected to the item viewer page which will include two lists, the former will show the overall remaining items and the latter will include user's selected items.
 Additinally, there will be two buttons that will allow transfer of items between both lists.

 ## 2. Implementation